jennymevents/sustainable-events/playbook.md

 ## CO2e Calculations & Communications for Events
 Consider the pre-planning efforts that generate emissions like software development, emails, data storage, design work, remote work, and video meetings.
 Calculate the data storage and device use from speakers and hosts recorded rehearsals, pre-recorded sessions, as well as the estimated number of live attendees, annual on-demand viewers, and network quality.
-* Virtual Event Calculator: Calculate the event’s environmental impact to address all greenhouse gas emission types including Scope 1 (direct emissions/organizer generated), Scope 2 (indirect emissions/electricity and energy use) and Scope 3 (other indirect emissions/attendee generated).
+* Calculate the event’s environmental impact to address all greenhouse gas emission types including Scope 1 (direct emissions/organizer generated), Scope 2 (indirect emissions/electricity and energy use) and Scope 3 (other indirect emissions/attendee generated).
+Reference: [Tradewater Offset Calculator](https://tradewater.us/offsetnow/#event)
 * Carbon Offsetting vs. Carbon Removal
   * Carbon offsetting and emission avoidance
     * A carbon offset is a reduction in emissions of carbon dioxide, or another greenhouse gas made to compensate for emissions made elsewhere, by funding actions like planting trees.
 For example, an individual might purchase carbon offsets to compensate for the greenhouse gas emissions caused by personal air travel.